oliviertm/dailyCalendarPuzzleSolver/README.md

 This repository also contains Linux and Windows makefiles for the C++, and a bash script able to run 12 threads to look for all the solutions for 7x12x31 dates on a multicore system by using the C++ implementation, and make it print the solutions in 12 files (one for each month).

-Here is an example of the python multithreads solver execution on a 4 cores CPU with only front side of pieces is used:
+Here is an example of the python multiprocesses solver execution on a 4 cores CPU with only front side of pieces is used:

     Start solving puzzle for Monday, 27 March 2023
     End of process 3 after 0:00:00 with 0 sol. found using 162 tries and putting 1 pieces